Library Policies - Displays

 - All materials must be submitted to the branch service desk for posting and approval.

 - Branches using digital signage may require posted notices to be received in or converted to electronic format for posting.

-- Use of Display Cases is reserved for individuals, and community and not-for-profit groups only.
+- Use of Display Cases is reserved for individuals, non-profit and not-for-profit groups only.